Redact Confluent Logs in Confluent Platform

 Our log redactor can redact log content against dynamically changing redaction rules found in a file on the filesystem.

-specify a time in milliseconds for how often the file system is checked for changes.
+(Optional) Specifies the interval in milliseconds for how often the file system is checked for changes.
 When a change is detected, the redactor automatically adopts the changes.
 If unspecified, the policy rules are only read once at startup.

 Configure Log Redactor for Metadata Service (MDS)